terralang/terra/docs/getting-started.md

 More examples are in `tests/luabridge*.t`.

 It is also possible to call Lua functions from Terra.
 Again, the translation from Terra objects to Lua uses LuaJITs conversion rules.
-Primitive types like `double` will be converted to their respective Lua type, while aggregate and derived types will be boxed in a LuaJIT `ctype` that can be modified from Lua:
+Primitive types like `double` will be converted to their respective Lua type, while aggregate and derived types will be boxed in a LuaJIT `ctype` that can be modified from Lua.
+Note that the function `add1` must be cast explicitly, as otherwise Terra cannot determine the type of its arguments.

     function add1(a)
         a.real = a.real + 1
     end
     struct Complex { real : double, imag : double }
+    tadd1 = terralib.cast({&Complex}->{},add1)
     terra doit()
-        var a : Complex = {1,2}
+        var a = Complex {1,2}
-        add1(&a)
+        tadd1(&a)
         return a
     end
     a = doit()
-    print(a.real,a.imag) -- 2    1
+    print(a.real,a.imag) -- 2    2
     print(type(a)) -- cdata

 The file `tests/terralua.t` includes more examples.
 The file `tests/terraluamethod.t` also demonstrate using Lua functions inside the method table of a terra object.

-since we cannot determine the Terra types that function will return, Lua functions do not return values to Terra functions by default.
-To convert a Lua function into a Terra function that does return a value, you first need to `cast` it to a Terra function type:
+The `cast` syntax can also be used to declare the return type of the Lua function, as shown below.

     function luaadd(a,b) return a + b end terraadd = terralib.cast( {int,int} -> int, luaadd)